Arma Konda

 Arma Konda or Sitamma Konda, is a mountain peak in the northern part of the Eastern Ghats and located in Godavari River basin.
-It is located in the Madugula Konda sub-range north of Paderu village in Andhra Pradesh, India.
+It is located in the Madugula Konda sub-range north of Paderu village in Alluri district of Andhra Pradesh, India.

-Highest point in Andhra Pradesh and Eastern Ghats

-At 1680 m, Arma Konda or Seethamma Konda is the highest mountain peak in the state of Andhra Pradesh as well as in the Godavari River basin.
-It is also the tallest peak of the Eastern Ghats.
-The peak is named as Sitamma Konda in Survey of India maps.
+At 1680 m, Arma Konda or Seethamma Konda is the highest mountain peak in the state of Andhra Pradesh as well as on the Godavari River.The peak is named as Sitamma Konda in the Survey of India maps.

-Arma Konda lies second only to Anamudi in India in terms of its topographic isolation.
+Arma Konda is second only to Anamudi in India in terms of its topographic isolation.
 The peak has an isolation of 907 km.